 a.
-The following requirements must be met to obtain accreditation as a Paramedic within the Coastal Valleys EMS Region:
+The following requirements must be met to obtain accreditation as a paramedic within the Coastal Valleys EMS Region:

-- 1. Provide evidence of possession of a current and valid California Paramedic license. - 2.
-Provide proof of employment with a designated Paramedic service provider (Personnel Form). - Complete the EMS Agency's application form, which includes the statement that the individual is not precluded from accreditation for reasons defined in Section 1798.200 of the Health and Safety Code and verifies receipt of the CVEMSA Protocol Manual. - 4.
-Pay the EMS Agency local accreditation fee, which is non-refundable. - 5.
-Provide evidence of attending a Coastal Valleys EMS ALS Update program within 90 days of application. - 6.
+- 1. Provide evidence of possession of a current and valid California paramedic license. - 2.
+Provide proof of employment with a designated Paramedic service provider (Service Affiliation). - 3.
+Complete the EMS Agency's electronic application form, which includes the statement that the individual is not precluded from accreditation for reasons defined in Section 1798.200 of the Health and Safety Code. - 4.
+Pay the EMS Agency local accreditation application fee, which is non-refundable. - 5.
+Provide evidence of attending the Coastal Valleys EMS ALS Update course within 90 days of application. - 6.
 Successfully complete the Coastal Valleys EMS written protocol exam. - 7.
-Successfully complete the pre-accreditation field evaluation including: - a) Base Hospital/Medical control orientation. - b) EMS communications/dispatch orientation. - c) 5 ALS patient contacts, with a CVEMSA approved evaluator.
+Successfully complete the pre-accreditation system orientation including: - a) Base Hospital/medical control orientation. - b) EMS communications/dispatch orientation. - 5 ALS patient contacts, under the supervision of a CVEMSA approved evaluator meeting CVEMSA criteria. - d) Interview with EMS Agency representative to review accreditation process a.
+Upon satisfactory completion of items 1-4 as outlined in Section 2012 above, the EMS Agency shall issue an Interim Accreditation Authorization which allows the accrediting paramedic to practice under the supervision of a CVEMSA-approved evaluator for the purpose of system orientation, local protocol training and evaluation.
+Interim Accreditation